 What is a Retaining Wall?

-In recent years, H-beam steel has become a popular material for retaining walls due to its durability and strength.
+In recent years, H-beam steel has become a popular material due to its durability and strength.
 H beam steel is made of high-quality steel, and its shape allows it to support heavy loads without bending or warping.
 They are used to bind two uneven soils, often in areas of terrain with unwanted slopes or in areas where the landscape needs to be designed severely and engineered for more specific purposes like hillside farming or driveway overpasses.

 Read Also: Deck Railing Ideas